brucollaco/seiscomp3-macos/README-macOS.md

 # Seiscomp3 for macOS compilation notes

+This is a brief tutorial on how to compile Seiscomp3 on macOS.

+Compilation has been tested on:
-Compilation done on Mac OS X 10.11+ & macOS Sierra 10.12.6 with Xcode 9.2 and gfortran 6.3
+- Mac OS X 10.11+
+- macOS Sierra 10.12.6
+- macOS High Sierra 10.3
+- with Apple Xcode 9.x and
+- gfortran 6.3

-If everything compiled fine, seiscomp3 will be installed in your Home Directory: ${HOME}/seiscomp3
+After compilation seiscomp3 will be installed in your Home Directory: ${HOME}/seiscomp3

 ## Pre-Requirements

-- Apple Xcode 8.x or later (clang command-line installation works or download Xcode from the App Store)
+- Apple Xcode 9.x or later (clang command-line installation works or download Xcode from the App Store)
 - GNU GFortran
-- homebrew package manager for macOS
+- Homebrew package manager for macOS

 ### Install Apple's Xcode